 Laura is also passionate about helping people make better choices for sustaining our beautiful planet – it’s a win:win situation.
 She can lead walking mediations and walk’n’talk sessions for both individuals and groups.

 Contact Laura for a discovery call and let’s see where your well-being journey takes you!

 Promoting physical activity in the workplace and by your workforce can be simple and cost-effective.
 Workplaces benefit from active employees who lead a more balanced lifestyle because they are healthy, happy and less stressed.
 Laura’s experience as an educator ensures that all her presentations, while soundly based in research, are engaging, enlightening and inspiring.

-- Physical activity can help people to manage stress, back pain, weight and many medical conditions – all of which can lead to absenteeism and loss of productivity.
+- Physical activity can help people to manage stress, back pain, weight and mental health conditions – all of which can lead to absenteeism and loss of productivity.

-- Increasing activity levels helps to protect your team against coronary heart attacks, strokes, obesity, type 2 diabetes, hypertension (high blood pressure), colorectal cancer, stress, anxiety, osteoarthritis, osteoporosis and low back pain – all of which are major causes of chronic disease and disability in our society.
+- Increasing activity levels improves vascular health and can protect your team against coronary heart attacks, strokes, obesity, type 2 diabetes, hypertension (high blood pressure), colorectal cancer, stress, anxiety, osteoarthritis, osteoporosis and low back pain – all of which are major causes of chronic disease and disability in our society.

-- Studies have shown that employees who are engaged in physical activity initiatives have reported greater enjoyment of their work, increased concentration and mental alertness and improved cooperation and rapport with colleagues.
+- Studies have shown that employees who engage with physical activity initiatives have reported greater enjoyment of their work, increased concentration and mental alertness and improved cooperation and rapport with colleagues.

 - Physically active employees take 27% fewer days of sick leave, which equates to over 2 days improved attendance and a saving of £135 per employee